 I am very grateful to Ricardo Santana for introducing me to Miller’s work, and to Chapala archivist Rogelio Ochoa Corona who, by a happy coincidence, showed me more of Miller’s fine photographs the following day, and shared his personal knowledge of Miller and his family.

 My sincere thanks to Norma Louise Miller Watnick for graciously providing valuable additional information about her father and the family’s time in Mexico.
-We hope to publish a photo essay of Miller’s photographs of Chapala in the near future.

 [This is an updated version of a post first published in October 2016]

 - Norma Louise Miller Watnick.
 “Biography of Dr. B.W.
 Miller” (unpublished document in the Chapala town archive).